rcalcott9/research-pipeline/README.md

 **Privacy-first data management tooling for research projects**

-This repository contains **tooling and templates only**—no research data is stored here.
-All actual data files remain in local project directories outside this repo, protecting privacy and keeping the public codebase clean.
+This repository contains **tooling and templates** for automated data storage and management.

----

 ## Features